Table of Contents

 Insufficient Capacity: When the available bandwidth is insufficient to accommodate the volume of data traffic on the network, congestion occurs.
 It's akin to trying to funnel a large volume of water through a narrow pipe – the water (data) piles up, causing a bottleneck.

 High Data Demand: Bandwidth-intensive applications, such as high-definition video streaming, online gaming, or large file transfers, can consume a significant portion of available bandwidth.
-If multiple users or devices engage in these data-intensive activities simultaneously, the network may not have the capacity to handle the combined demand.
+If multiple users or devices engage in these data-intensive activities simultaneously, the network may not have the network capacity to handle the combined demand.

 Shared Resources: In shared networks, multiple users or devices have to compete for the same bandwidth.
 When too many users are trying to access the network simultaneously, each user's share of available bandwidth decreases, leading to slower data transfer rates and performance issues.